HusainCode/HusainCode/README.md

 Hi there, I'm Husain 👋
-Welcome to my GitHub profile!
-I am passionate about building software solutions and continuously expanding my knowledge.
-I love working with Linux and plan to pursue the Red Hat Administrator certification, along with many others in the future.
+I'm passionate about building software solutions and expanding my learning.
+I love Linux and will soon pursue the Red Hat Administrator certification and many more.

 Certifications
 <div align="center">